pq-code-package/tsc/meetings/2024-05-23/minutes.md

 Nigel mentioned scorecard work had started in OQS, and whilst we have scorecards in pqcp, there is action to act on the findings.

 The potential of needing funding for formal audits was also brought up, but Matthias felt there is a fair way off yet.
 Ry pointed out that Trail Bits has recently joined PQCA.
-Doug mentioned OQS had a call with TrailBits recently, and hopefully they'll be looking at some oqs code pro-bono.
+Doug mentioned OQS had a call with TrailBits recently, and hopefully they'll be looking at some oqs code pro bono.

 ### Open Quantum Safe